EricZinda/Perplexity/docs/pxHowTo/pxHowTo082State.md

     hello_world()
 ~~~

-That, and modifying the predications to start using the new state, is all that is needed.
+That change will ensure that our `FileSystemState` object is used by the solver in every call to one of our predications.That, and modifying the predications to start using the new state, is all that is needed.

 # Example
 Only the `_file_n_of`, `_folder_n_of`, `_large_a_1`, `delete_v_1_comm` and `pron` predications need to be updated to use the new objects.
 The `DeleteOperation` class needs to be updated as well.
 These are all relatively minor changes, and the final functions are listed below: